sean-maloney/SOCBlog/index.md

 `end`
 This logic was simple yet effective, splitting the screen into multiple vertical stripes.
 This really helped me understand the relationship between pixel co-ordinates and screen output.

-THe template has a modular structure while made it way easier to adapt and expand the code for my own design ideas.
+The template has a modular structure while made it way easier to adapt and expand the code for my own design ideas.

 ### **Simulation**
 The simulation process was key to my understanding of how the design works.
 I used Vivado's built in simulator to check the hsync and vsync, and color signals over time.
 The waveform output showed the exact timing of the sync pulses, this ensured the design was adhering to VGA's specifications.